-Since 2010, the Buddy Program has been connecting Whitman students with intellectually- and developmentally-disabled adults in the Walla Walla community.
+Since 2010, the Buddy Program has been connecting Whitman students and adults with intellectually and developmental disabilities in the Walla Walla community.
 Whitman students meet with their community buddies twice a month on Friday afternoons to take part in a variety of organized activities, including dances, movie nights, arts-and-crafts projects, bowling, and much more.
 Through these structured interactions, in addition to student-initiated interactions, Whitman students are able to form fun and meaningful one-to-one relationships with their buddies.

 You can contact us by calling the Student Engagement Center (527-5183), or by emailing the Buddy Program intern at firstname.lastname@example.org.